Not a Tech Pro Research member? Sign up for a Free Trial and get access to this content and more for one week.

 - The most common benefits of working with vendors are receiving consulting and best practices, and problem-solving that can’t be done in-house.

 This report contains more detailed results and analysis about vendor relationships.
 To read it, download the full report, Vendor management: Time commitment, benefits, and pain points.
+And for more on building strong vendor relationships, see this ZDNet/TechRepublic special feature.

 Already a member?
 Log in here